Neal Long: Biography

 Not much is known about Long's upbringing.
-It is known that he was born on September 19, 1927, in Campton, Kentucky, but moved to Dayton in 1944, where he would spend most of his life prior to his arrest.
-In the late 1940s, he married and later on had seven children, but problems began to arise in the mid-1960s, when Neal began showing signs of a mental illness, as well as violent behavior directed at Black people.
+He was born on September 19, 1927, in Campton, Kentucky, but moved to Dayton in 1944 where he would spend most of his life prior to his arrest.
+In the late 1940s, he married and went on to have seven children.

+Problems began to arise in the mid-1960s, when Neal began showing signs of mental illness and displayed violent behavior directed at Black people.
 On October 31, 1966, he went to the police station and claimed that in the summer of 1944, when he was 17, he and a friend had been attacked by two Black men on Washington Street.
 Long claimed that he had stabbed the man in self-defense and then fled the scene, leaving the man bleeding on the ground.
-After this, he was temporarily detained but later released, as authorities were unable to find any record of such an incident occurring at the time and location Long had indicated.
-Due to his deteriorating mental health, Long sought help from a psychiatrist in 1968, and then voluntarily agreed to undergo treatment at the Dayton Mental Health Center, where he spent three months.
-While interned there, he was diagnosed with a psychopathic personality disorder.
+He was temporarily detained but later released as authorities were unable to find any record of such an incident occurring at the time and location Long had indicated.

+Due to his deteriorating mental health, Long sought help from a psychiatrist in 1968.
+He then voluntarily agreed to undergo treatment at the Dayton Mental Health Center.
+During his three-month stay there, he was diagnosed with a psychopathic personality disorder.

 Long also held a lifelong interest in firearms and military paraphernalia, owning several pistols and shotguns in his private collection.
 At the time of his arrest, he was going through divorce procedures and worked at a service station in Kettering.

 In 2016, the Dayton Daily News published an article wherein a former Dayton police officer claimed Long to have been the person who killed Lester Mitchell, an African American man, in 1966.
 Mitchell's death was the immediate cause of the 1966 Dayton race riot, and his murderer has never been found.